Lizzionthelaptop/lizzionthelaptop/README.md

 ### 🚀 About Me

-With a background in product design, I bring a user-centered perspective to data analysis—connecting user behavior and storytelling with data-driven insights to better understand business needs and inform decisions.
+I bring quite a unique experience to the world of data analysis, offering a user-centered perspective and robust approach.
+With a background in product design/UX , connecting user behavior and storytelling with data-driven insights is second nature and offers a well-rounded understanding of business needs.
+#### Let's work together! ####

 ### Links